sergevar/paulgrahamblog/cleaned/icad.md

 - Peter Norvig found that 16 of the 23 patterns in Design Patterns were "invisible or simpler" in Lisp.

-- Thanks to the many people who answered my questions about various languages and/or read drafts of this, including Ken Anderson, Trevor Blackwell, Erann Gat, Dan Giffin, Sarah Harlin, Jeremy Hylton, Robert Morris, Peter Norvig, Guy Steele, and Anton van Straaten.
-They bear no blame for any opinions expressed.

 ## Related:

 Many people have responded to this talk, so I have set up an additional page to deal with the issues they have raised: Re: Revenge of the Nerds.